aunnam/dsp/03-command_line.md

 > > 4. 'ls -lh' : lists files in current directory in long format and showing permissions, but with more readable file sizes
 > > 5. 'ls -lah' : lists everything that 'ls -lh' does but includes hidden files
 > > 6. 'ls -t' : lists files in current directory sorted by time and date
-> > 7. 'ls -Glp' : list files in current directory in long format and showing permissions but without appended slash indicators but no group names being printed
+> > 7. 'ls -Glp' : list files in current directory in long format and showing permissions but without appended slash directory indicators but no group names being printed

 ---